August 25 – 26, 2026

 Sheraton Vancouver Airport Hotel, Richmond

-The Learning First Peoples Summer Institute, hosted by the First Nations Education Steering Committee and First Nations Schools Association, is intended to support teachers to bring quality, authentic First Peoples teaching and learning into BC classrooms.
-The sessions will introduce resources that focus on themes, issues, and topics of importance to First Peoples learning and informed by the First Peoples Principles of Learning.
+The Learning First Peoples Summer Institute, hosted by the First Nations Education Steering Committee (FNESC) and First Nations Schools Association (FNSA), is intended to support teachers to bring quality, authentic First Peoples teaching and learning into BC classrooms.
+The sessions will introduce resources that focus on themes, issues, and topics of importance to First Nations learning and informed by the First Peoples Principles of Learning.
 These sessions will also support effective implementation of the new Indigenous-focused graduation requirement.

-At each session, participants will receive a printed copy of the teacher resource guide, collaboratively explore its units, discuss implementation of the lessons/activities, and participate in collegial discussions with other educators.
+At the sessions, participants will receive a printed copy of the teacher resource guides, collaboratively explore the units, discuss implementation of the lessons/activities, and participate in collegial discussions with other educators.
 Sessions can be selected individually.

 Sessions and Descriptions

-Day 2 BC First Peoples 12 Teacher Resource Guide
+BC First Peoples 12 and BC First Nations Land, Title and Governance Teacher Resource Guides

 Registration